Driven Gaussian quantum walks: General model for DGQWs

 The latter two contributions---additional terms when compared with the input---vanish for a purely linear quantum walk, $V=0$.
 However, this part is essential to characterize the buildup of the quantum phenomenon that is squeezing \cite{W83}.

 Squeezing describes the reduction of quantum noise in certain quadratures and momenta below the value for vacuum---or classical coherent states that exhibit the same amount of noise.
-Squeezing is the basis for many improved measurements schemes in quantum metrology applications \cite{S17}, including advanced gravitational wave detection which requires a strong noise suppression to monitor minuscule space-time perturbations \cite{LIGO11}.
 The multimode covariance matrix $C$ of our DGQW yields the amount of multimode squeezing through its minimal eigenvalue, $\min\{\mathrm{eig}(C)\}$.
 That is, whenever this eigenvalue is below the vacuum level $1/2$, squeezing is verified.
 Commonly, the level of squeezing relative to vacuum is expressed in decibel,

-where a positive value certifies squeezing and a negative value describes anti-squeezing (i.e., a noise increase).
+where a positive value certifies squeezing and a negative value describes anti-squeezing (i.e., a noise increment).
 It is additionally noteworthy that when restricting to certain submatrices of $C$, the minimal eigenvalue of this restricted covariance matrix allows one to determine the squeezing for a selection of modes, such as single-mode squeezing.
 For a single PDC coin, the squeezing was shown in Fig. \ref{fig:PDCCoin} (top, right).